scalameta/scalafmt/docs/installation.md

 ### Pre-release

 Our CI publishes a pre-release version of scalafmt to Bintray on every merge into master.
-To use a pre-release, replace @VERSION@ with the version here:
+To use a pre-release, replace @STABLE_VERSION@ with the version here:

 <a href='https://bintray.com/scalameta/maven/scalafmt-cli/_latestVersion'>
     <img src='https://api.bintray.com/packages/scalameta/maven/scalafmt-cli/images/download.svg'>